 If you're an Amazon seller, you should be using an Amazon storefront!
-Creating a custom Amazon storefront is an excellent way to build your brand and has many benefits.
+Creating a custom Amazon storefront is an excellent and beneficial way to build your brand.

 This article will discuss how to optimize your Amazon storefront in order to maximize your sales and conversions rates.